node-red/node-red-nodes/io/serialport/README.md

 ## Usage

-Provides two nodes - one to receive messages, and one to send.
+Provides three nodes - one to receive messages, and one to send, and a request node which can send then wait for a response.

 ### Input